Asturian architecture: Third period (842 to 866)

 which appears in other Asturian churches, is not repeated in any other with a similar structure.
 Both the lattices over the arches and the wall enclosing the central arch were re-used from Visigothic origins in the 7th century.

-On the outside of the church, it is worth noting the large number of buttresses (32) which seem in some cases to have a merely aesthetic function.
+On the outside of the church, there are a large number of buttresses (32) which seem in some cases to have a merely aesthetic function.
 Nearby this church is the Asturian Pre-Romanesque Information Centre, located in the old Norte de la Cobertoria Railway Station.